Soils are our Past, Present and Future

 - Don’t use peat-based compost as the intensive mining of peat bogs has a detrimental impact on the climate and local eco-systems.
 If you have the space, start your own compost heap, rather than buying compost or disposing of your food and garden waste in your green-waste bin.

 Our supporters Lizzie Daly and Riverford Organics recognise the need for effective action and that the protection and restoration of soils must be a global priority.
-At a policy level, the British Society of Soil Science (BSSS) supports the Global Soil Partnership, led by the UN and we will be leading the call for collective change at COP 26 and the World Congress of Soil Science 2022.
+At a policy level, the British Society of Soil Science (BSSS) supports the Global Soil Partnership and the Coalition of Action for Soil Health and advocates for healthy soils at the UN Framework Convention on Climate Change (UNFCCC).

 It is estimated that there are 1,500 gigatonnes of carbon in the world’s soil; three times more than in all vegetation and forests.
 Deforestation, global warming and poor farming practices can lead to the release of soil carbon into the atmosphere, and in turn speed up the climate warming process.